Presidential Range – White Mountains, New Hampshire

 The Perch Shelter – White Mountains, New Hampshire

-The Perch Shelter, White Mountains – The Perch Shelter is located along Perch Path in Cascade Ravine just off Randolph Path and Israel Ridge Path in the Northern Presidential Range of the White Mountain National Forest in New Hampshire.
-Tent platforms (below) are also located at the Perch Shelter site.
+The Perch Shelter, White Mountains – The Perch Shelter is located along Perch Path in Cascade Ravine just off Randolph Path and Israel Ridge Path in the Presidential Range in the White Mountains, New Hampshire.
+Four tent platforms are also located at the Perch Shelter site.

 Originally a birch bark building, the Perch Shelter dates back to the 1890s (around 1892) when J. Rayner Edmands built three camps in Cascade Ravine; Cascade Camp, Cliff Shelter, and the Perch Shelter.
 It has been renovated numerous times over the years, and the above photo shows how the shelter looked before the Randolph Mountain Club (RMC) renovated it in July / August 2010.